- 1 Why Microsoft Edge In The First Place?

 - 2 About Microsoft Edge

-- 3 Tips To know whether to trust a Website on Microsoft Edge
+- 3 Tips To know On whether to trust a Website on Microsoft Edge

 - 4 Tap the Lock Icon to Verify Identity and Trust on Microsoft Edge

-The population today is dependent on the Internet for various purposes.
-From shopping and trading to news and entertainment, the Internet is the sole answer to all such needs.
-While browsing the Internet we come across a lot of new websites, and it becomes necessary to know if this new source is genuine.
+Microsoft main browser used to be the Internet Explorer but Microsoft has launched a new improved browser called Microsoft Edge.
+This browser has some security features which can be really helpful.
+While browsing the Internet you come across a lot of new websites, and it becomes necessary to know if you can trust these websites.
 So today we are sharing here how to know whether to trust a website on Microsoft Edge.

-You must be also interested in this article: How to Get Help in Windows 10
+You must also check this article: How to Get Help in Windows 10

 Check More Posts On Web Security: